 While the UK remains in the EU, our copyright laws will continue to comply with the EU copyright directives, and we will continue to participate in EU negotiations.
 The continued effect of EU Directives and Regulations following our exit from the EU will depend on the terms of our future relationship.

 The UK is a member of a number of international treaties and agreements.
 This means that UK copyright works (such as music, films, books and photographs) are protected around the world.
 This will continue to be the case following our exit from the EU.

 The UK is widely seen as a world leader in enforcement of IP.
 By working in partnership with law enforcement and industry, the government can deliver an IP environment where legitimate businesses thrive and consumers are protected.

-The UK remains a part of the EU until the negotiations to exit are concluded.
-We will continue to play an active role in the review of the Enforcement Directive, and the Commission’s work on tackling commercial-scale infringement.
+The UK remains a part of the EU until the negotiations to exit conclude.
+We continue to play an active role in the review of the Enforcement Directive, and the Commission’s work on tackling commercial-scale infringement.

-The IPO is keen to hear your views about these issues.
+The IPO is keen to hear your views on these issues.
 Please speak to your usual contact or email EUenquiries@ipo.gov.uk and we will ensure your comments are taken onboard.